barak/mit-scheme/src/README.txt

 In a nutshell, both the "./Setup.sh" command and the "make" invocation prescribed earlier require the availability of:  1) _some_ executable MIT/GNU Scheme ``microcode'' file (usually named "scheme"), as well as
-2) the base companion MIT/GNU Scheme microcode table ("utabmd.bin")
-and run-time band for that microcode release. (named "runtime.com").
+2) the run-time band for that microcode release. (named "runtime.com").

 Moreover, in the case of the "make" invocation, we also require an MIT/GNU Scheme run-time compiler band ("compiler.com" or "all.com")